 Skip to contents

-The glossr package gives you tools to include interlinear glosses in your R Markdown file.
+The glossr package gives you tools to include interlinear glosses in your R Markdown or Quarto file.
 If you are writing a linguistics paper and you want some interlinear glosses, this is for you!

 Maybe you already use gb4e or expex and you’re happy with your PDF files, good for you!
 But maybe you want to spice things up, have your examples in one file and read a dataframe to generate them on demand, instead of typing and mistyping and having your examples all over the place.
 If that’s the case, glossr is for you!